Legit0r/Alg3503Lab4MichaelnJack/README.md

 ```

 ## When is the Algorithm Optimal?
-Our best fit algorithm approach appears to work best when the high and low values are distributed in a high-low-high
+Our best fit algorithm approach appears to work best when the values alternate between high and low inputs.
-, or vice versa, fashion.
-The worst case is when they inputs are sorted from highest to lowest, and does not perform
-well when the inputs are sorted from lowest to highest as well.
-If this were the case the first bins are filled only
+The worst case is when the inputs are sorted either from highest to lowest or lowest to highest.
+If the inputs are
-with small (or high) values leaving little to no space for the other values to be packed in to the bins later.
+sorted the first bins are filled only with small (or high) values leaving little to no space for the other values to
+be packed in to the bins later.
 We can see this distribution between three test cases.

 >Test case one using high-low-high order values.
 ```
 Input desired bin size: